basbaccarne/StoryButtons/README.md

 *A [comon](http://www.comon.gent) project.*
 *Tinkered with* ❤ *by Bas Baccarne*
-*Supported with*🔥 *by Jeroen Bougonjon, Line Winey, Margot Bulcke & Stephanie Van Hove*
+*Supported with*🔥 *by Jeroen Bougonjon, Line Winey, Margot Bulcke, Fran Burger & Stephanie Van Hove*

 ## Concept
-Storybuttons has two components
+StoryButtons has two module types
 1. **Independent push buttons**
-  * One button per invention (as many as you want).
+  * One button per invention (as many as you want), each powered by 5V.
-  * Powered by 5V.
   * When pushed, they send their ID to the hub that answers with the length of the associated audio file (over ESP-NOW).
   * As long as pushed a led ring counts down depending on the audio duration.
   * When released, the button sends a signal to the hub to stop the audio.

   2. **Listenhub**
-  * Single hub (or multiple if you want them on multiple places).
+  * Single hub (or multiple if you want them on multiple places), powered by 5V.
   * Listens to incoming IDs and plays the associated audio file (and send back duration to the sending button).
   * These audiofiles are prerecorded and stored on an sd card (DFplayer mini).
   * The audio can be consumed through headphones.
-  * The listen module has an enticing and stimulating design.
+  * The listen hub has an enticing and stimulating design.

 ## Parts list
 | Part     | Link    | Cost   |